Jingyang-Zhou/noahbenson.github.io/about.md

 permalink: /about/
 ---

-I work as a postdoc in visual neuroscience at NYU.
+I work as a postdoc in visual neuroscience at NYU, in Eero Simoncelli's [Lab for Computational Vision](https://www.cns.nyu.edu/~lcv/).
 I have a computational and theoretical interest, but in general, I try to understand anything I encounter, and figured it's just easier to live this way.

 * For more information about my research, see [Research]({{site.baseurl}}/research/) page or my [CV]({{site.baseurl}}/docs/ZhouCV_2020April.pdf).